adeebdvlpr/expense-tracker/README.md

 Most expense trackers are backward-looking: they tell you what you already spent.
 Ledgic starts there — expenses, budgets, savings goals — and then extends into **forward-looking financial planning**.
 It models the assets you own and the life events you have planned, and uses an AI advisory layer to project future costs, surface risks, and answer questions about your own financial data.

 The app is built as a production-grade MERN application: HttpOnly-cookie JWT auth with silent refresh, Google OAuth, request correlation IDs, rate limiting, schema validation on every write, and an integration test suite running against an in-memory MongoDB.

+**Ledgic is live in production at [ledgictech.com](https://ledgictech.com)** — deployed on Vercel against MongoDB Atlas.
+You can create an account and use the full app there; the setup steps below are only needed to run it locally.

 ---